MGMK/C-plus-plus-Problems/README.md

 E- End
 <h4>problem Functions:</h4>

-1- Union of A, B // Calculate and display the union
 2- Intersection of A, B // Calculate and display the intersection 3- A - B  // Calculate and display A – B (items in A not in B) 4- B - A  // Calculate and display B - A (items in B not in A)